matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 You can ask questions and get assistance in our [Gitter](https://gitter.im/matter-labs/zinc) chat room.

-If you would like to migrate an existing project to [zkSync](https://zksync.io) and require help, please email us at hello@matter-labs.io.
+If you would like to migrate an existing project to [zkSync](https://zksync.io) and require help, please send us an email at hello@matter-labs.io.

 ## Solidity

 [Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a very popular general-purpose language with a huge codebase and number of DeFi projects, adopted by thousands of blockchain developers from all over the world.

-It will be possible to deploy the most of the Solidity projects almost without modifications.
+It will be possible to deploy the most of Solidity projects almost without modifications.
 However, some features will likely be prohibited and should be omitted in order to keep the code compatible:

 - ASM blocks with memory access
 - facilitating calculations via overflows